-Applicable standards are verified by the DDP qualified service provider agency subcontracting for the service.
+Applicable standards are verified by the DD service provider agency subcontracting for the service.

 Initially - The DDP as part of the Qualified Provider Application Process.

 Ongoing - The quality assurance personnel as part of the QA review process.

-As needed by the DDP service provider agency, prior to authorization of payment.
+As needed by the DD service provider agency, prior to authorization of payment.